 With sales strong and no uptick in new listings, inventory falls to new record low

-- New for-sale listings dropped 1.5% from the previous week.
-They are now 7.9% below last month's level, and down 27.2% from a year ago.
+- New for-sale listings dropped 0.2% from the previous week, and are now down 14.6% year over year.

 The Zillow Weekly Market Reports are compiled by Zillow Economic Research and data is aggregated from public sources and listing data on Zillow.com.
 Newly pending sales and new for-sale listings data reflect daily counts using a smoothed, seven-day trailing average.
 Total for-sale listings, days to pending and median list price data reflect weekly counts using a smoothed, four-week trailing average.